microsoftgraph/microsoft-graph-docs-contrib/concepts/data-connect-troubleshooting.md

 2. The owner account must have:

     1. User account
     2. The user account must have an Exchange E5 Office license with Exchange Online capabilities.
-This account does NOT need admin privilges to be able to run pipelines against this SPN check.
+This account does NOT need admin privilges to be able to run pipelines against this Service Principal check.

 3. If the owning member is no longer valid in a tenant's system, pipelines will fail this check unless a current valid user within the tenant owns the account.
 Please ensure that the owning account is passed down to another member with the above requirements if there is a change in ownership.